Before using this site please read Disclaimer Notes

 This site has been monitoring the revision processes towards DSM-5 and ICD-11, generally, since the beginning of 2010 and endeavours to provide timely updates and content of interest to consumer groups and professionals who are stakeholders in these classification systems.

 Key information and resources on Tab pages and Tab child pages.
-Updates, reports, documents, commentaries, media coverage and other material is posted on the Main page, which displays the 10 most recent postings.
-Earlier posts can be pulled up from the monthly archives, from Post index or through “Categories.”
+Updates, reports, documents, commentaries, media coverage and other material is posted on the Main page, which displays the 6 most recent postings.
+Earlier posts can be pulled up from the “Older posts” button (at the foot of the Home page), via the monthly archives widget, via “Categories” or from the Post index tab.

 Diagnostic and Statistical Manual of Mental Disorders (DSM)